-Visitor's Guide To Rum River Camping
+Visitor's Guide To Country-Camping on the Rum River

 The city of Isanti, our home town, is only 4 miles away!
 We have some of the best city attractions in the state!
 If you want to attend an art fair, street dance, Farmer’s Market, have a great cup of coffee, or go shopping our home town is just 6 minutes away!